Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 Important: Rangefinders Do Not Measure Swing Speed

-Some golf devices, like rangefinders, are useful — but they are not designed to measure swing speed.
+Rangefinders are useful golf devices, but they do not measure swing speed.

 Can You Measure Swing Speed at Home?